tcltk/tcl/doc/markdown/msgcat.md

 format "In location %2\$s we produced %1\$d units" $num $city
 ```

-Similarly, positional parameters can be used with \fBscan\fR to extract values from internationalized strings.
-Note that it is not necessary to pass the output of \fB::msgcat::mc\fR to \fBformat\fR directly; by passing the values to substitute in as arguments, the formatting substitution is done directly.
+Similarly, positional parameters can be used with **scan** to extract values from internationalized strings.
+Note that it is not necessary to pass the output of **::msgcat::mc** to **format** directly; by passing the values to substitute in as arguments, the formatting substitution is done directly.

 ```
 msgcat::mc {Produced %1$d at %2$s} $num $city